NeverBlink-OSS/rdf-tensor/docs/index.md

 ## Abstract

 This specification defines an approach to represent data tensors (multi-dimensional arrays) as literals in RDF.
-It introduces two new RDF datatypes – `dt:NumericDataTensor` and `dt:BooleanDataTensor`, along with an extension of the SPARQL language.
+It introduces two new RDF datatypes – `tensor:NumericDataTensor` and `tensor:BooleanDataTensor`, along with an extension of the SPARQL language.
 This extension includes 36 functions and 6 aggregates, enabling the efficient processing of tensor data within RDF frameworks.

 **[See our paper for more information](https://arxiv.org/abs/2504.19224)**